doismellburning/lair-docker-compose/README.md

 # lair-docker-compose

-docker-compose-based home server setup
+My docker-compose-based home server setup

-All the hackery...
+You probably don't want to use this directly yourself, but the contents may be of interest / inspiration.

+Caveat user etc.!